Mississauga: Shopping

-Mississauga also boasts one of the largest shopping malls in Canada called Square One Shopping Centre, located at the City Centre.
-It has 350+ retail stores and services and attracts 24 million annual visits and over $1 billion in annual retail sales.
-It operates on most holidays (the exceptions being Good Friday, Easter Sunday and Christmas Day), making it the only shopping mall in the city and one of the few in the Greater Toronto Area that does so.
-The mall is surrounded by several bars and restaurants, as well as the City Hall, the Central Library, and a movie theatre.
+Square One Shopping Centre is located in the City Centre and is the second largest shopping mall in Canada.
+It boasts more than 350 retail stores and services and attracts 24 million annual visitors and makes over $1 billion in annual retail sales.
+It opened in 1973.

-Erin Mills Town Centre, the second largest mall in Mississauga.
-It is located at the western edge of the city, near Eglinton Avenue at Erin Mills Parkway.
-The mall used to be notable by a clock tower placed in the centre of the building.
-As its successor, the clock has been replaced with an iconic glass sphere (283 feet in circumference), as a part of the mall's $100 million redevelopment project.
-The mall also used to have a movie theatre, a mini-golf course, and a daycare centre, all of which were converted to retail space.
+Erin Mills Town Centre is the second largest mall in Mississauga.
+It is located in the western end of the city at Eglinton Avenue and Erin Mills Parkway and opened in 1989.

-Located at the southeastern corner of the city is the Dixie Outlet Mall, which is Canada's largest enclosed outlet mall.
+Other shopping centres include Dixie Outlet Mall; located in the southeastern area of the city.
+It is Canada's largest enclosed outlet mall.
 It opened in 1956 when the city was still known as Toronto Township, and is Mississauga's first shopping mall.
 Many factory outlets of premium brands are located in this mall.
-As a supporter of Bullfrog Power, it operates using 100% renewable energy.
-Heartland Town Centre is an unenclosed outlet mall with 180 stores and restaurants.
-A flea market, the Fantastic Flea Market, is Mississauga's oldest flea market, which opened in 1976.
+Heartland Town Centre is an unenclosed power centre with 180 stores and restaurants.
+A flea market, the Fantastic Flea Market, is Mississauga's oldest flea market, and opened in 1976.

-Erin Mills Town Centre and Dixie Outlet Mall are both closed for most holidays, except for Civic Holiday.

 Recreation

 Recreational clubs include the Mississauga Figure Skating Club, Mississauga Synchronized Swimming Association, Mississauga Canoe Club, Mississauga Scrabble Club, Don Rowing Club at Port Credit, International Soccer Club Mississauga, and the Mississauga Aquatic Club.
 There are over 481 parks and woodlands areas in Mississauga, with nearly 100 km of trails that users can traverse.
-Mississauga is home to many indoor playgrounds including Playdium, Kids Time Family Fun Centre, KidSports indoor playground, and Laser Quest Centre.
+Mississauga is home to many indoor playgrounds including Kids Time Family Fun Centre, KidSports indoor playground, and Laser Quest Centre.
 There are over 26 major indoor playgrounds in the city of Mississauga.

-Kariya Park in city centre is a Japanese garden opened in 1992, it named after Mississauga’s sister city, Kariya, Japan.
+Kariya Park, opened in 1992, is a Japanese garden located in the City Centre.
+It is named after Mississauga’s sister city, Kariya, Japan.

+Beaches

+Since 2016, Mississauga has made immense efforts to rehabilitate its Lakeshore, with collection of garbage occurring daily, and detailed water quality monitoring taking place to ensure a safe swimming environment.
+As of 2024, Mississauga has some of the most pristine beaches in the Greater Toronto Area, attracting tens of thousands of locals and tourists from all over.

+Within Mississauga, beaches are concentrated along the shore of Lake Ontario, with the notable exception of the Lake Aquitaine boardwalk.The most distinguished beaches are Jack Darling Memorial Park and RK McMillan Park, as well as St. Lawrence Park in Port Credit.

+The images in the collage, from top left to bottom right, are: Tall Oaks Park, The Shallows at St. Lawrence Park, Jack Darling Memorial Park, and Hiawatha Park.